pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1344 Spark and RDBMS Databases

+Today I learned how to ingest data from a relational database to a Spark and create a dataframe with the data.
+Also, I need to create a MYSQL docker container,
+I had one problem because I need that the docker container has the Sakila database inside, so I need to look for a docker image with the Sakila database loaded.

 #### Day 1343 Big Data Formats

 Today I have been studying about Big Data formats to storage information like Avro, Parquet and OCR,